Skip to main content

 • A CAS server with SAML support enabled (v5.x or later)

-• Ideally an externally accessible URL for your CAS metadata, but failing that copy of the metadata as an XML file
+• Ideally an externally accessible URL for your CAS metadata.
+Failing that, a copy of the CAS metadata as an XML file

 • All users to be in CAS